naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 ## License

-This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a Creative Commons Zero license.
+This Code of Conduct was forked from the PyCon US Code of Conduct which itself was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a Creative Commons Zero license.

 Additional language was added by [Otter Tech](https://otter.technology/) from: